yash722/PRCRS/README.md

    - Creates a vector database from the preprocessed dataset.
    - Key Features:
      - Converts textual data into embeddings.
-     - Stores embeddings for efficient retrieval in the RAG pipeline.
+     - Stores embeddings for efficient retrieval in the RAG pipeline with relevant metadata.
      - Optimized for scalability and fast query execution.

 3. **RAG.ipynb**